wiard/punkbank/README.md

 # Umeko🔶 fiercely🔶🔶🔶 discoveringTRUE value on Bitmaps🔷💍💎💍🔷 through The latest Whitepaper of Bitoshi Blockamoto🔶💎💠💎🔶🔶💎💠💎🔶🔶💎💠💎🔶🔶💎💠💎🔶
 Umeko, a brand built on Bitmap🔷💎🔷(And discovering JAPAN at the same time{with @NFTSistersJAPAN})

-# Diamond Code Marvels in the Parcel.Bitmap.Element World
+# Diamond Code Marvels in the parcel.bitmap.element World
 These are the amazing pieces of diamond code that stand for thousands of years on the parcel.district.bitmap.element world.
 - [Go to the Marvels of Parcels: the Diamond Codelines](/docs/codebase.md)
 - [Have the story at the brink of you eyeballs: The GLASS](/docs/story.md)